caestrada1103/ESP32-PROYECTS/ESP-IDF/PROJECTS/Test-WIFI/README.md

 # Simple wifi test with ESP32 on IDF

-Little test to check the funtionality of the wifi on your ESP32
+Little test to check the functionality of the wifi on your ESP32